Skip to content

 A picture of Gwen Frostic inside her studio building - complete with an indoor waterfall.

-Gwen Frostic’s life story is inspiring – quite remarkable – when you think about it.
+Gwen Frostic’s legacy lives on through her work.
+Her life story is inspiring – quite remarkable – when you think about it.

-How did this woman overcome polio, defy doctors, work in a factory during World War II, and move to the woods in rural Michigan – as a single woman nonetheless?
-What inspired her to start carving nature scenes on linoleum blocks, and go on to leave $13 million for students’ continuing education?
+How did this woman overcome polio, defy doctors, work in a factory during World War II, move to the woods in rural Michigan and become a multi-millionaire – as a single woman nonetheless?
+What inspired her to start carving nature scenes on linoleum blocks and go on to leave $13 million for students’ continuing education?

-Let’s remember the era the early 1960s long before computers, Internet, or modern-day marketing.
+Let’s remember the era the early 1960s long before computers, the internet, or modern-day marketing.
 Wow.
 Just wow.
 Read more about her inspiring story in my first blog: Nature Artist Gwen Frostic Embodies Spirit of The Artist’s Way

-Gwen Frostic’s legacy lives on in so many ways.
+As America’s foremost nature-inspired artist, Gwen Frostic’s legacy lives on in so many ways.
+She didn’t listen to the naysayers or let anyone tell her she couldn’t do something.
 Frostic not only forged her own creative career, but she made millions off stationery products, including cards, journals, and calendars.

 She tapped into the power of writing, art, nature, and human connection.